sajitheranda/Generate_handwritten_digits/README.md

 ## Results

-After training, the GAN produces images that resemble handwritten digits.
-Below is an example of a generated image:
+After training, the GAN produces images that closely resemble handwritten digits.
+Below are examples of generated images showcasing the accuracy and quality of the output:

 ![Generated Image](output/sample_image.png)

+These images illustrate the GAN's capability to generate realistic digit representations.
 You can find more generated images in the `output/` directory after training is complete.

 ## Contributions